baroquebobcat/external_ruby_dsl_workshop/Curriculum.md

 External DSLs are especially good for this because they don't carry any extra features / syntax from another language.

+DSLs allow you to represent different models of computation than your host language.
+The most popular languages today are imperative ones but sometimes the best way to describe a computation is not with an imperative model.

+E.g. State Machines.
+State Machines in an imperative language show up as big blocks of if statements or case statements, which don't represent very well what you are actually modeling.
+State machines are all about transitions and states, not ifs or cases.
+With a DSL you can model those relationships more effectively.

+Another common pattern are Production Rule Systems.
+An example in Ruby / Rails would be ActiveRecord's validations.
+It would be super annoying to write imperative code equivalent to `validates :age, inclusion: { in: 0..9 }`.
+With the validation DSL, you don't have to.

 ## When would you want to avoid using a DSL

+* DSLs are great when you have lots of code you need to write that's going to all look almost the same, but with some fiddly differences.
+Smaller domains probably don't need it as much.
+* Writing parsers and interpreters isn't intrisicly hard, but it requires a certain meta point of view and if you aren't used to building them it takes a bit to put your head around them.
+* DSLs add another thing to learn to a project.
+Learning a new language on top of groking a whole project could be challenging to new people.
+On the other hand, DSLs can more susinctly describe a problem domain, _and_ the domain is what is complicated.
+* Maintenance: When you write a DSL, if it gets used a lot, you will have to maintain it.
+That means dealing with versioning, deprecation, etc--everything a language designer deals with.

 -------------------------------------------------